fhill2/legends-docs/docs/aims-objectives-requirements.md

 ## Requirements elicitation { style="page-break-before:always;"}

+Due   to   how   thoroughly   we   had   discussed   the   project   idea   from   the   beginning   of   our   team meetings, we already had a rough idea of the basic functionalities we wanted our application to have.
+This was due in part to one of our team members being a recurrent player of League of Legends.
+As   such,   we   started   with   quite   a   good   base   of   requirement   ideas.
+Nevertheless, because one of our goals is to create a tool for other players, we believed feedback for our list of requirements from outside sources would beat least partially required.

+Our initial expectations for the application’s requirements included:
+- being able to choose any champion (character) and any target (enemy)
+- pick any equipment and items
+- display the damage calculations using the given above information
+- have a clean, understandable and intuitive user interface which will avoid users getting confused while using it as much as possible

+A   couple   of   additional   ideas   we   contemplated   are   the   customization   of   target   stats   and   the addition of more champions and equipment/items; these ideas will be considered further once the application’s development is at a more advanced stage.

+Furthermore,   we   pondered   over   some   of   the   functionality   for   the   optimization   section   of   the project, which would mainly work as a way to calculate the maximum damage possible for any given circumstance.
+We will keep to the damage calculation section specifically for this report.

-Our first approach to gathering information to set the first iteration of requirements involved creating a questionnaire with several questions about people's general knowledge of League of Legends and other multiplayer online videogames; this questionnaire was directed at the general public, without particular focus on any target users just yet.
-The survey, which was created using the Google Forms platform, was sent to the University of London's Slack workspace to be filled out by other students of the BSc in Computer Science degree.
+Our   first   approach   to   gathering   information   involved   creating   a   questionnaire   with   several questions about people’s general knowledge of League of Legends and other online multiplayer videogames.
+This questionnaire was directed at the general public, without particular focus on any target users.
+The survey, which was created using the Google Forms platform, was sent to the University of London’s official Slack workspace to be filled out by other students of the BSc in Computer Science degree.

 ![**Figure X**: ?](assets/aims-objectives-requirements/image-001.png){ width=80% height=80% }

 ![**Figure X**: ?](assets/aims-objectives-requirements/image-002.png){width=80% height=80%}

-The goal of this first survey was to get a general idea of what people knew about the game and the existing tools to aid its users, as well as gathering information on other games of the same nature and any other similar tools.
-Originally, this would serve as a reference point, as we would use the information gathered to compare the strengths and weaknesses of these other tools in the context of the respective games they are created for, and how we could utilize some of that knowledge and translate it onto our own application.
+The goal of this first survey was to get a general idea of what people knew about the game and the existing tools to aid its users, as well as acquiring information on similar games and their respective tools of the same nature.
+This would serve as a reference point, as we would use the data to compare the strengths and weaknesses of existing tools in the context of the respective games they are created for, and figure out how we could use that knowledge and translate it onto our application.

 ![**Figure X**: ?](assets/aims-objectives-requirements/image-003.png)
 ![**Figure X**: ?](assets/aims-objectives-requirements/image-004.png)